linuxtuxie/MMM-SunnyPortal/Readme.md

     config: {
         url: 'https://www.sunnyportal.com',     // The SunnyPortal website's URL
         updateInterval: 900,                    // How many times do we update the graphs?
-                                                // Note: Do not update too frequently or you will get locked out
-                                                // 15 Minutes is ideal and also kept as a minimum!
+                                                // 15 Minutes (900 seconds) is ideal and also kept as a minimum to prevent lockout on the SunnyPortal!
         username: '',                           // Username for logging into https://www.sunnyportal.com/
         password: '',                           // Password for logging into https://www.sunnyportal.com/
         width: 500,                             // The total width of the module
         height: 400,                            // The total height of the module
+        chartcolor1: '#121212',                 // The graphs have a gradient color.
+You can set chartcolor1 and chartcolor2 to any HEX code, HTML name or RGB code.
+        chartcolor2: '#909090',                 // Set both to the same color code to have a solid graph witout a gradient.
-        convertUnits: true,                     // Convert kwH to MWh if needed (when kWh value > 1000) }
+        convertUnits: true,                     // Convert kwH to MWh if needed (when kWh value > 1000)
+		includeGraphs: ["All"],                 // Default ["all"] uses default order, or define an array with 1-4 elements like: ["day", "month", "year", "total"]
+    }
 },
 ```